kiss-oliver/bead/doc/usecases.md

     /somepath/name$ bead nuke
     Deleted workspace /somepath/name

-## Working with inputs in a new BEAD
+## Working with inputs in a new bead

 Create a new data package: